what3words/w3w-arcgis-experience-builder-widget/README.md

 On the Content panel of the widget on the right hand side, you have 3 sections:
     1. Select a map that you want your widget to work on;
     2. Select your `Mode Selection` by using the:
-      - what3words API key
+        - `what3words API key`:
-      - or what3words Locator URL
         If you choose the API key, you need to `enter your what3words API key`.
 Click `Save` and then choose your `what3words language`.
+        - or `what3words Locator URL`:
         If you choose the locator URL, you can `Select Utility`.
 Search among your locators on your ArcGIS Online account and pick the one you want to use.
     3. Display some widget options:
         - The Latitude & Longitude coordinates options allows you to display the WGS84 coordinates of the related what3words address;
         - The Copy button allows you to copy the what3words to your clipboard;